omgftw/binder.js/README.md

 Issues:

-	Currently only supports updating fields with jquery's .val() function.
+	Currently only supports updating html fields with jquery's .val() function at the moment.

 Commands: